jpalau-edu/AstroPi2021/Juno/4_plot-SHat_vs_DHT22/4_plot-SHat_vs_DHT22.md

-This code plots data from sense-hat and DHT22 sensor to help visualize differences Data is taken from resulting csv calibration file
+This code plots data from sense-hat and DHT22 sensor to help visualize differences Data is taken from a resulting csv calibration file
 >1_testDHT22_getFACTORS_data180.csv

 which has this structure